Iceland tested a 4-day workweek. Employees were productive — and happier, researchers say.

 The trials ultimately involved 2,500 workers, more than 1 percent of the nation’s working population, who moved from working 40 hours a week to a 35- or 36-hour week, without a reduction in pay.

-The results were gathered from a wide range of workplaces — from offices to preschools, social service providers and hospitals, leading researchers to conclude that the “transformative positive effects” of a shorter working week are beneficial for both employees and businesses alike.
+The results were gathered from a wide range of workplaces — from offices to preschools, social service providers and hospitals — leading researchers to conclude that the “transformative positive effects” of a shorter working week are beneficial for employees and businesses alike.

 “This study shows that the world’s largest ever trial of a shorter working week in the public sector was by all measures an overwhelming success,” Will Stronge, director of research at the think tank Autonomy, said in a statement to The Washington Post, adding that the program serves as a “landmark pilot” that provides a “precedent for other public authorities.”

-The Association for Sustainable Democracy (ALDA) in Iceland, along with Autonomy, a U.K.-based organization that does research on the future of work and economic planning and has been a longtime proponent of four-day weeks, published the findings of the large-scale trials of the program Sunday.
+The Association for Sustainable Democracy (ALDA) in Iceland, along with Autonomy, a U.K.-based organization that does research on the future of work and economic planning and has been a longtime proponent of four-day weeks, published the findings of the large-scale trials of the program on Sunday.

-Issues of work-life balance are “very much on people’s minds these days,” said Stanford professor emeritus John Pencavel, who has examined the relationship between hours and productivity.
+Issues of work-life balance are “very much on people’s minds these days,” said John Pencavel, professor emeritus at Stanford University who has examined the relationship between hours and productivity.
 While Pencavel said he did not know enough about the Iceland findings to assess them, he said that research shows employees see diminishing returns at a certain point as their hours increase and also perform more poorly if they do not get enough rest days.

 “You will get more in a week’s work if you work six days than if you work seven days,” he said in an interview.